Learning to Register Unbalanced Point Pairs

 \section{Related Work}

-\textbf{Point cloud registration.} Given partially overlapping point cloud pairs, point cloud registration aims to estimate the rigid transformation parameters that best align the input point clouds.
-Typical point cloud registration pipelines start with feature extraction and matching stage to produce a set of putative correspondences, followed by a robust model fitting algorithm to estimate the pose parameters from given correspondences.
+\textbf{Point cloud registration.} Given partially overlapping point cloud pairs, point cloud registration aims to estimate the rigid transformation parameters that align the input point clouds.
+Typical pipelines start with the feature extraction and matching stage to produce a set of putative correspondences, followed by a robust model fitting algorithm to estimate the pose parameters from given correspondences.

-Traditional local descriptors for point clouds~\cite{fpfh,pfh,tombari2010unique,shot,spin} encode local geometry by using hand-crafted features such as surface normal or curvature.
-Recently, learnable feature descriptors ~\cite{qi2017pointnet,deng2018ppf, deng2018ppfnet, gojcic2019perfect, choy2019fully, bai2020d3feat, yew2018-3dfeatnet, huang2021predator} aim to train a network to extract geometric feature by data-driven manner. ~\cite{qi2017pointnet} pioneered the field of learning-based feature descriptors for point cloud data by using shared MLP and permutation-invariant aggregation operations.
-Deng~\Etal~\cite{deng2018ppf,deng2018ppfnet} extended ~\cite{qi2017pointnet} by combining point pair feature to extract global context-aware feature descriptors.
-Choy~\Etal~\cite{choy2019fully} adopted the fully convolutional networks to process point cloud data by utilizing sparse convolution~\cite{choy20194d}, and achieved state-of-the-art feature matching accuracy in the real-world datasets.
-Bai~\Etal~\cite{bai2020d3feat} proposed a simple auxiliary objective to train a salient point detector while training fully convolutional features.
-Huang~\Etal\cite{huang2021predator} uses attention-based transformer layers to fuse information from both source and target point clouds and predict overlap confidence for each point.
+Traditional local descriptors for point clouds~\citep{spin,pfh,fpfh,tombari2010unique,shot} encode local geometry using hand-crafted features such as surface normal or curvature.
+Recent learnable feature descriptors train a network to extract geometric features in a data-driven manner. ~\citet{qi2017pointnet} incorporate shared MLP and permutation-invariant aggregation operations to process unordered and irregular point cloud data. \citet{deng2018ppf,deng2018ppfnet} extended ~\citet{qi2017pointnet} by combining point pair feature to extract global context-aware feature descriptors. \citet{choy2019fully} adopted the fully convolutional networks to process point cloud data by utilizing sparse convolution~\citep{choy20194d} and achieved state-of-the-art feature matching accuracy in large-scale real-world datasets. \citet{bai2020d3feat} and ~\citet{huang2021predator} incorporate keypoint and overlap confidence prediction for robust feature matching between low overlapping point pairs.